 And which classes deserve the most attention?
 Let’s go back to the original question…

 …Science GPA vs cumulative GPA?

-As much as I’d like to give all anxious pre-meds a definitive answer, in this case, I’ll have to throw in quite a few qualifiers.
-There really are no hard-and-fast answers to the questions above, but I’ll take a stab at providing some general rules of thumb.
+I’d love to give every anxious pre-med a definitive answer.
+But in this case, I’ll have to throw in quite a few qualifiers, since there really are no hard-and-fast answers to the question.
+But below are some general rules of thumb.